harshagrl/MunchBae/README.md

 - built authRouter in routes/auth.router.js
 - configured global middlewares in server file such as cors, express.json, cookieparser
 - configured authRouter route in server file
+  --------------Moved to frontend part-----------
+- installed nodemailer in backend
+- configured nodemailer for sending otp in user email in utils/mail.js
+- wrote sendotp and verifyotp controller in controllers/auth.controller.js
+- wrote resetPassword controller in controllers/auth.controller.js
+- mentioned these routes in routes/auth.router.js

 _Set up Frontend_